 According to Ray Yungen, Christians are lulled into Contemplative Prayer (CP) by the emphasis on seeking the Kingdom of God and greater piety — especially vulnerable are Christians who are not grounded firmly in the faith.
 Those who practice CP seek to experience God in an inexplicable way.
 Church leaders and pastors should be able to discern what is spiritually unsound and lead the flock away from false teaching and from wolves who teach falsely.
 I mean, that’s their job, right?
 But unfortunately that’s not always the case, warns Yungen.

-In his piece over at Lighthouse Trails, Ray Yungen tells us why Contemplative Prayer aka Centering Prayer has no place in Christianity:
+In his piece, Ray Yungen tells us why Contemplative Prayer aka Centering Prayer has no place in Christianity:

 [T]he keynote of it appears to be a movement for synthesis derived from an understanding of the underlying unity behind all things and the sense of oneness that this brings.